lukemunsch/anime-character-base/README.md

 At this point, the same screen from our 'runserver' test should now be displayed on the deployed webpage.
 This is the basic deployment of the app completed.

+For final deployment:

+- Change DEBUG to False in our settings.py file

+***For final deployment of site, remember to switch debug to False as this will allow anyone to gain access to secret information***

 ## Credits

 I would like to thank the dedicated team of tutors at Code Institute for helping me to overcome certain issues with the project regarding several different problems that arose.